-- 6. The Preliminary Notice of Disciplinary Action shall be served upon the employee by the Advocate Section and shall include: - a.
+- 5. The Advocate Section is the central repository for all internal investigations and is responsible for maintaining Division accountability.
+It shall have staff supervision over all internal investigations including subpoening witnesses and serving PNDA & FNDA notices.
+The Advocate Section shall also establish control and record keeping of investigations of personnel.
+Furthermore, the Advocate Section is responsible for ensuring that disciplinary matters are routed to the proper venue for hearing, Disciplinary Conference or Trial Board. - 6.
+The PNDA shall be served upon the employee by the Advocate Section and shall include: - a.
 Minor Offense: time and date of Disciplinary Conference; - b.
 Major Offense: case referred to Trial Board for formal hearing; - c.
 Specification of charges; - d.
-Notice that employees have a right to a hearing within 30 days of the issuance of the Preliminary Notice of Disciplinary Action. - 7.
-A Trial or Disciplinary Conference Date may be requested by an employee within five (5) days of receiving the Preliminary Notice of Disciplinary Action. - 8.
+Notice that employees have a right to a hearing within 30 days of the issuance of the PNDA. - 7.
+A Trial or Disciplinary Conference Date may be requested by an employee within five (5) days of receiving the PNDA. - 8.
 Hearings shall be held within 30 days.
 (Sworn personnel only).